MeeranB/learn-express-middleware/README.md

 ### Accessing the user

 Currently we are accessing the user cookie in three handlers (`GET /`, `GET /profile` and `GET /profile/settings`).
 We have to verify and decode a JWT to ensure the token was valid.
 This ends up being quite a lot of code repeated whenever we want to use the email value from the cookie.
-Let's create a `getUser` middleware to handle this repeated task.
+Let's create a middleware to handle this repeated task.

 We don't know which routes will want to access the logged in user value so we'll set this middleware on the whole app using `server.use`.
 We'll mimic the other middleware we're using and add the `user` value to the `req` object.
 This lets us pass values down through the request chain to subsequent handlers.